 Let’s say you first started work in sports as a writer.
-At the time, you struggled to find stable, full-time employment and felt stuck without much growth opportunity.
+At the time, you struggled to find stable, full-time employment and felt stuck without many growth opportunities.
 Then, you shifted your career path to sports management.
 After a few years pass, you decide you want to go back to your passion — sports writing.

-Bringing your sports career full circle and starting over at your first path can be intimidating.
+Bringing your sports career full circle and starting over on your first path can be intimidating.
 Expectations change.
 Competition intensifies.
 Professions evolve.
 However, this doesn’t mean you should just stay put.

 Here’s what you need to know to bring your sports career full circle: